UNIT- VI SOCIOLOGY AND EDUCATION

 Education in the Present Period

-Education today is oriented to promoting values of an urban, competitive consumer
+to promoting values of an urban, competitive consumer

 society.
 Through the existing education system, India has produced in the last five decades